 Problem with Food Cost as a Gauge of Health

-The problem with doing a bonus program based upon food cost is that food cost alone is not an accurate analysis of the health of your restaurant.
-For instance, if your chef's menu has nothing on it but BLT sandwiches being sold at $6 a pop with a 25% food cost, then you will be able to attain an excellent food cost.
+The problem with doing a bonus program based upon food cost is that food cost alone is not an accurate analysis of the health of your restaurant because it doesn’t account for the impact of sales mix on your food %.
+For instance, if your chef’s menu has nothing on it but BLT sandwiches being sold at $6 a pop with a 25% food cost, then you will be able to attain an excellent food cost.
 However, your revenue to the bottom line will not be very good ($4.50/order margin).
 On the other hand, if your chef sells nothing but lobster at $40 with a 50% food cost, the food cost is going to look awful, but the money to your bottom line will be significant ($20/order margin).

 I would suggest using a food cost based bonus program for restaurants that have a legitimate food cost problem.
 And I would suggest using a bonus program based upon EBITDA for restaurants which have a healthy operation and a consistent food cost.
 Ultimately, any bonus program for a chef needs to have the result that the business is affected in a positive way.

 A bonus program for a chef based on EBITDA would be designed by determining the total costs of the kitchen as a percentage of EBITDA.
 For the kitchen operational costs you would need to include everything that the chef has control over such as kitchen labor and cost of food, but exclude those things which he has no control over such as cost of the front of the house staff, equipment, lease/mortgage, utilities, etc. because those costs are part of the EBITDA against which the kitchen costs are compared to.
 So, set a budget for the percentage of EBITDA which the kitchen costs should attain.